NEWS: Are Mortgage Rates Going Down? [April 2026]

 Are mortgage rates going down

-Here’s a snapshot of the best mortgage rates on the market currently (updated live), so you can see how the lowest rates are shaping up in the wake of these recent developments:
+Here’s a snapshot of the best mortgage rates on the market currently (updated live), so you can see how the lowest rates are shaping up:

 So what does this mean for mortgage rates and affordability going forward?